parvanovkp/parvanovkp.github.io/_pages/about.md

   #  <p>Your City, State 12345</p>

 news: false  # includes a list of news items
-latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I hold a Master of Science in Applied Mathematics from the University of Colorado Boulder, with a focus on Data Science and Machine Learning.
-I am pursuing roles in Data Science, Data Analytics, or Software Engineering, where I can apply my expertise in mathematical modeling, statistical analysis, and machine learning.
-I have practical experience developing predictive models and implementing complex algorithms.
+I am a Machine Learning specialist with a Master of Science in Applied Mathematics from the University of Colorado Boulder, specializing in ML, statistics, and numerical analysis.
+My professional focus is on enhancing AI model performance and reliability.

+As an AI Training Specialist, I excel in refining algorithms and improving model accuracy.
+My technical expertise includes proficiency in Python and various ML frameworks such as TensorFlow and PyTorch.
+I've successfully developed projects ranging from AI-powered tutoring systems to optimized game-playing algorithms, demonstrating my ability to apply theoretical knowledge to practical challenges.

+Beyond my professional pursuits, I maintain an active lifestyle that includes hiking and sailing.
+These activities complement my analytical mindset, fostering creativity and resilience.

+I am seeking opportunities in Data Science or AI where I can leverage my unique blend of mathematical expertise and practical coding skills to drive innovation and solve complex problems.

 <!-- #### Research Interests